The $P=W$ conjecture for $\mathrm{GL}_n$: Introduction

 Conjecture \ref{conj} has previously been proven for $n=2$ and arbitrary genus $g\geq 2$ by de Cataldo--Hausel--Migliorini \cite{dCHM1}, and recently for arbitrary rank $n$ and genus 2 by de Cataldo--Maulik--Shen \cite{dCMS}.
 The compatibility between the $P=W$ conjecture and Galois conjugation on the Betti side was proven in \cite{dCMSZ}, which implies that $P=W$ does not depend on the degree $d$ as long as it is coprime to $n$.
 We refer to \cite[Section 1]{dCHM1} and the paragraphs following \cite[Theorem 0.2]{dCMS} for discussions concerning connections between Conjecture \ref{conj} and other directions.
 In particular, by \cite{CDP} and \cite[Section 9.3]{MT}, Conjecture \ref{conj} implies the correspondence between Gopakumar--Vafa invariants and Pandharipande--Thomas invariants \cite[Conjecture 3.13]{MT} for the local Calabi--Yau 3-fold $T^*C \times \BC$ in any curve class $n[C]$.

 The main result of this paper is a full proof of Conjecture \ref{conj}.

 \begin{thm} Conjecture \ref{conj} holds. \end{thm}

 Conjecture \ref{conj} has several variants which, to the best of our knowledge, are still open.
 These include the version formulated for possibly singular moduli spaces, intersection cohomology, and general reductive groups \cite{dCHM1, dCM, FM}, and the version formulated for moduli stacks \cite{Davison}.
 There also exist parabolic versions of Conjecture \ref{conj} and we expect that our argument applies to these settings using parabolic variants of the ingredients here \cite{Mellit, OY}.
+We refer to \cite{DMS, HLSY, Geo_P=W, Zhang} and references therein for the $P=W$ phenomenon in other settings.

 For the case of type $A_{n-1}$ ($\mathrm{GL}_n, \mathrm{PGL}_n, \mathrm{SL}_n$) and a degree $d$ coprime to $n$, Conjecture \ref{conj} (\emph{i.e.} the $P=W$ conjecture for $\mathrm{GL_n}$) is equivalent to the $P=W$ conjecture for $\mathrm{PGL}_n$; see the paragraph after \cite[Theorem 0.2]{dCMS}.
 The case of $\mathrm{SL}_n$ is more subtle --- it is closely related to the endoscopic decomposition of the $\mathrm{SL}_n$ Hitchin moduli spaces.
 A systematic discussion on this aspect can be found in \cite[Section 5]{MS}.
 In the special case when $n=p$ a prime number, \cite[Theorem 0.2]{SLn} implies that the $P=W$ conjecture for $\mathrm{GL}_p$, $\mathrm{SL}_p$, and $\mathrm{PGL}_p$ are all equivalent.
 In particular, we have the following immediate consequence of Theorem \ref{thm}, which generalizes the result of \cite{dCHM1} for $\mathrm{SL}_2$.